A young and growing population

 Coffee and white creoles, the origin of crossbreeding

-Two main heritages form the initial basis of Reunion's population: on the one hand, the descendants of the Europeans who came to settle on the island as early as 1663.
-They were divided between the large white farmers known as "gros Blancs", heads of commercial and industrial empires, and the "petits Blancs" or "Yabs des Hauts", small landowners ruined by the successive crises of the 19th century, who left to seek a better future in the Hauts.
+Two main heritages form the initial foundation of Reunion's population.
+On the one hand, the descendants of the Europeans who came to settle on the island as early as 1663.
+They were divided between the large white farmers known as "gros Blancs", at the head of commercial and industrial empires, and the "petits Blancs" or "Yabs des Hauts", small landowners ruined by the successive crises of the 19th century, who left to seek a better future in the Hauts.
 On the other hand, the massive importation of slaves from Madagascar and East Africa, nicknamed "Cafres", in the early years of the colony, made them the largest population in numerical terms.
 Today, Cafres and white or mixed Creoles make up the bulk of Reunion's population.

 Malbars and sugar industry